Xingwei726/data-structures/week2/README.md

     };
 });
 ```
 This returns all text element inside document which has that style, and with `.trim('')`the white space before and after each element has been trimed as well.
-Next step is to get rid of other unnecessary information, I used `.replaceWith( content )` and `.remove( [selector] )` methods.
+Next step is to get rid of other unnecessary information, I used `.replaceWith( )` and `.remove( )` methods.
 ```javascript
 $('span').replaceWith(function(i, ele) {
      return ''
    });
 $('.detailsBox').remove();
 ```
-At last, I tried to use regular expressions to further remove the extra white space.
+At last, I used regular expressions to further remove the extra white space.
 ```javascript
 meetingAddress = meetingAddress.replace(/\t/g,'')
 ```
-I spent a great amount of time trying to figure out how to remove the space that come with `h4` tag, I didn't find a good solution, but to use `.replace("\n      ","\n")` manually.
+I spent a great amount of time trying to figure out how to remove the space that come with `<h4>` tag, I didn't find a good solution, but to use `.replace("\n      ","\n")` manually.
 ```javascript
     if($(ele).attr("style")==='border-bottom:1px solid #e3e3e3; width:260px'){
         meetingAddress.push(($(ele).text().trim('')+"\n\n").replace(/\t/g,'').replace("\n      ","\n"))
     };
 ```
 ## Comments
+- The method I used to remove `<h4>` space doesn't feel like an 'authentic' way to do it, so I'm still exploring other ways.
+- I saved the address informtion into a text file but I know there are other better document types to store these info, still doing research on that.